-His products sell in stores in Horowhenua, Palmerston North and
+His products sell in stores in Horowhenua, Palmerston North and wards at the New Zealand Extra Virgin Olive Oil Awards.

 Award winners: The three oils recognised at the national awards.

 Whanganui, and his oil is used by some cafes in the area.